 Wills for blended families

 A blended family is one where at least one partner has children from a previous relationship.
-When you have a blended family, creating a will requires careful consideration to ensure your assets are distributed according to your wishes and your loved ones are provided for.
+For a blended family, creating a will often involves careful consideration so that assets are distributed according to the will-maker's wishes and loved ones are provided for.

 This guide explains what you need to know about making a will for a blended family in Australia, including common challenges and what steps to take before getting started.